-Let’s be honest, figuring out how to be happy with yourself in the moment can be a bit of a struggle.
-I personally find myself always thinking I’ll be happy when… and then focusing on achieving those goals.
-Although there is nothing wrong with trying to make yourself happier, we should be cultivating our current happiness, too.
+Let’s be honest—figuring out how to be happy with yourself in the moment can be a bit of a struggle.
+Many of us find ourselves thinking, I’ll be happy when… and then focus on achieving those goals.
+Although there is nothing wrong with trying to make your future self happier, we should be cultivating our current happiness, too.
 This slight obsession we have with figuring out our own happiness may be due to the fact that we’re bad at it—or at least that’s what some research says.

-“We aren’t always particularly good at it, and we seem to be getting worse,” says Sherry Benton, Ph.D., who has more than 25 years of experience in counseling psychology and is also the founder and chief science officer of TAO Connect.
-According to the 2017 World Happiness Report, the United States ranked 3rd among the Organisation for Economic Cooperation and Development (OECD) countries in 2007; but it since has declined to the 19th spot (in 2016).
+“We aren’t always particularly good at it, and we seem to be getting worse,” says Sherry Benton, Ph.D., who has more than 25 years of experience in counseling psychology.
+According to the World Happiness Report 2017, the United States ranked third among the Organisation for Economic Co-operation and Development countries in 2007, but it has since declined to the 19th spot (in 2016).

 Meet the Expert

-What’s interesting is that some of the things that we think may make us happy actually won’t do so long term.
+What’s interesting is that some of the things that we think may make us happy actually won’t do so in the long term.
 Based on scientific research conducted over the past 40 years, Benton says that most of us need a basic level of financial security and stability to be happy.
 But beyond that, making more money doesn’t necessarily add to our happiness.

 Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits.

-“Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” the expert tells us.
+“Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” she says.
 So what tends to push the needle when it comes to happiness?
-Family, friendship, social connections, new experiences, and gratitude and compassion are some.
+Family, friendship, social connections, new experiences, gratitude, and compassion are a few factors.
 “Real happiness is not a destination—it’s a journey,” Benton tells us.
 “We experience happiness in the here and now from the choices we make in our daily lives.”

 Embrace Experiences Over Things